July 9, 2025, 10:45 am | Read time: 11 minutes

 Overview

 First, I set off from Sarajevo in a minibus after booking the adventure with a local company.
 Most tours to the wild southeast of the country start from here.
-The organization and pickup went smoothly, and the agency was probably relieved, as I had bombarded an employee named Nikola with about 30 emails on all sorts of questions.
-Friendly responses always came back, and guide Marko was even waiting in front of my hotel before the agreed time.
+The organization and pickup went smoothly, and the agency was probably relieved, as I had bombarded an employee named Nikola with about 30 emails on various questions.
+Friendly responses always came back, and guide Marko was even early at my hotel.
 Already on board was a group of cheerful Danish women and the Brit Chris.

 Bumpy Ride

 The mood on the bus was upbeat, even though the stated travel time of one and a half hours to the Sutjeska National Park, about 70 kilometers away, turned out to be twice as long.
-But that’s typical in Bosnia, as all the routes I traveled in a week felt like scenic drives due to the spectacular nature throughout the country.
+But that’s typical in Bosnia, as all the routes I traveled in a week felt like scenic drives due to the country’s spectacular nature.
 The park entrance is near the small village of Tjentište, where I saw nothing but two restaurants and a few houses.
 From there, after breakfast, we headed to the Prijevor hiking parking lot.

-The ride there was so bumpy that even with an off-road vehicle, you could only move at a walking pace; at times, you might even be faster on foot.
+The ride there was so bumpy that even with an off-road vehicle, we could only move at a walking pace; at times, walking might have been faster.
 The “road” was washed out by rain, with potholes of canyon-like dimensions.
 But just below Prijevor, all is forgotten as the forest clears, revealing an incredibly vast and beautiful mountain landscape that could easily be a photo wallpaper.
 Breathless wonder—I had already seen a lot of beautiful nature in Bosnia.
 But this first view of the Sutjeska National Park was the crowning glory.

 Also interesting: The 16 National Parks of Germany